Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh tells Scorpian to "get over Here"
+Jayesh doesnt believe in religion, religion believes in Jayesh

-Updated on: [17/12/2024]
+Updated on: [18/12/2024]
 <!-- #jokeEnd -->